-Distinct from Macroleter and Nyctiphruretus, the skull of Sauropareion emphasized the dorsal process of the quadratojugal so that it broadly contacted the jugal above the lateral temporal fenestra while simultaneously deleting the lower temporal bar.
+Distinct from Barasaurus, the skull of Sauropareion emphasized the dorsal process of the quadratojugal so that it broadly contacted the jugal above the lateral temporal fenestra while simultaneously deleting the lower temporal bar.
 This is a big change facilitated by the earlier appearance of the dorsal process of the quadratojugal in Macroleter above its tiny lateral temporal fenestra.
 The posterior skull was lower, narrower and shorter as the orbit was relatively larger.
 The mandible included a retroarticular process.

 Six or fewer cervicals were present.
 The posterior dorsal vertebrae were ribless.
 The pelvis is difficult to reconstruct in its entirety.
 The astragalus and calcaneum were fused.
 These authors also considered Sauropareion the sister to other procolophonids, but the present tree does not.
 The authors considered Sauropareion a burrower based on a spade-shaped skull, robust phalanges and large unguals.

 MacDougall et al. (2012) considered Nyctiphruretus and the Owenettidae basal to the Procolophonidae.
 Colletta was considered a basal procolophonid with Sauropareion as a sister.
 All the other so-called procolophonids, including Sclerosaurus and Hypsognathus nested in an unresolved bush.